-Dogs are not by nature very selective in their feeding habits and are therefore prone to develop disorders of the digestive tract through self indulgence or by being fed incorrectly by their owners.
+Dogs are not by nature very selective in their feeding habits and are therefore prone to develop disorders of the digestive tract through self-indulgence or by being fed incorrectly by their owners.

-The digestive system of the puppy first comes under stress when the dog is weaned from the wholly milk diet supplied by the mother to a mixed diet prepared by well-intentioned, but not always well informed, humans.
+The digestive system of the puppy first comes under stress when the dog is weaned from the whole milk diet supplied by the mother to a mixed diet prepared by well-intentioned, but not always well informed, humans.

 Supplementary feeding should take place slowly from 3 weeks of age to allow the puppy’s intestinal tract to adapt to the different source of milk proteins and cereals.

 A common mistake is to incorporate too much meat or meat substitute too quickly.
-Although the puppy often eats this new food avidly its digestive tract cannot cope and the dog develops a pot belly and fails to gain weight.
+Although the puppy often eats this new food avidly its digestive tract cannot cope and the dog develops a potbelly and fails to gain weight.

 Internal parasites can contribute to stomach disorders.
 Large numbers of roundworms in the small intestine can cause periodic vomiting and diarrhea.

-In older dogs the irritation of the bowel wall from whipworms can cause chronic diarrhea.
+In older dogs, the irritation of the bowel wall from whipworms can cause chronic diarrhea.
 Hookworms can cause severe gastrointestinal disorders as these worms actively burrow into the lining of the bowel.
 A severe anemia can result, with blood being passed in the bowel motions.

 In recent years veterinarians have had to contend with an increasing number of dogs with an acute gaseous distension of the intestine, or bloat.